-Those taking part with a Lamp Light of Peace, please go to page 44 of the Guide To Taking Part to confirm your involvement by providing the information requested, enabling us to register your participation and keep in contact with you over the forthcoming months.
-We will then send you your Certificate of Grateful Recognition as shown on page 54 of the Guide.
+Those taking part with a Lamp Light of Peace, please go to page 53 of the Guide To Taking Part to confirm your involvement by providing the information requested, enabling us to register your participation and keep in contact with you over the forthcoming months.
+We will then send you your Certificate of Grateful Recognition as shown on page 63 of the Guide.
 (IMPORTANT- once lit, the Lamp should NOT be left unattended at any time and should be extinguished at the end of the evening, and do NOT at any time attempt to re-fuel it while the Lamp is alight.

 The cost of the lamp is £55.00 including posting and packaging within the United Kingdom, Channel Islands and the Isle of Man.
+The final date for ordering a lamp is 23rd May 2024.
+Purchase is for pre-order only, items will be delivered prior to the event.